 Likewise, Knill and Pouget’s classic paper on the Bayesian brain hypothesis supports the hypothesis by reference to “a growing body of evidence that human perceptual computations are “Bayes’ optimal’.”
 The evidence that “human observers behave as optimal Bayesian observers” is claimed to have “fundamental implications for neuroscience.”
 They claim that “the most persuasive evidence for the Bayesian coding hypothesis comes from work on sensory cue integration,” where humans have been shown to optimally weigh information from different modalities in a form predicted by Bayesian models.
 This is also the evidence appealed to by Friston and Frith in defence of their claim quoted above.

 You can’t have it both ways, however.
 If evidence of approximately optimal inference is taken as evidence for the Bayesian brain, then evidence of systematic apparent deviations from optimality should at least be taken as prima facie evidence against it.
-(If observing E raises the probability of H, observing -E must lower it).
+(If observing E raises the probability of H, observing not-E must lower it).